This post contains affiliate links.

 A good example of this is the old sinew backed bows with horn bellies.
 Sinew is very good in tension (and also used for strings) while horn handles compression forces very well.
 When they work together as a composite, the result is a bow that performs very well over a very long period of time.

-In our modern times, a common type of composite bow is a wood-fibreglass laminate.
-This is where the bow or limbs are made of alternating layers of wood and fibreglass, glued and pressed together.
-The main reason for using fibreglass with wood is because it is a very flexible material and not as susceptible to fatigue from repeated bending as wood.
+In our modern times, a common type of composite bow is a wood-fiberglass laminate.
+This is where the bow or limbs are made of alternating layers of wood and fiberglass, glued and pressed together.
+The main reason for using fiberglass with wood is because it is a very flexible material and not as susceptible to fatigue from repeated bending as wood.